OpenEvalProject/evals/manuscripts/elife-02851/v2/manuscript.md

 ## Abstract

-10.7554/eLife.02851.001 The leishmaniases are vector-borne diseases that have a broad global distribution throughout much of the Americas, Africa, and Asia.
+The leishmaniases are vector-borne diseases that have a broad global distribution throughout much of the Americas, Africa, and Asia.
 Despite representing a significant public health burden, our understanding of the global distribution of the leishmaniases remains vague, reliant upon expert opinion and limited to poor spatial resolution.
 A global assessment of the consensus of evidence for leishmaniasis was performed at a sub-national level by aggregating information from a variety of sources.
 A database of records of cutaneous and visceral leishmaniasis occurrence was compiled from published literature, online reports, strain archives, and GenBank accessions.
 These, with a suite of biologically relevant environmental covariates, were used in a boosted regression tree modelling framework to generate global environmental risk maps for the leishmaniases.
 These high-resolution evidence-based maps can help direct future surveillance activities, identify areas to target for disease control and inform future burden estimation efforts.
-DOI: http://dx.doi.org/10.7554/eLife.02851.001

 ## Introduction